rujche/java-runtime-for-azure/samples/spring-petclinic-microservices/README.md

 ## Contributing

 The [issue tracker](https://github.com/spring-petclinic/spring-petclinic-microservices/issues) is the preferred channel for bug reports, features requests and submitting pull requests.

-For pull requests, editor preferences are available in the [editor config](.editorconfig) for easy use in common text editors.
-Read more and download plugins at <http://editorconfig.org>.

 [Configuration repository]: https://github.com/spring-petclinic/spring-petclinic-microservices-config